 No licence or permit will be needed for lotteries held for charitable or philanthropic purposes, where the promoter makes no personal gain.
 The total value of the prizes cannot exceed €1,000 and the ticket price must not be more than €5.
 A maximum of 1,500 tickets can be sold and this exemption can only be availed of once every three months.

 Likewise, lotteries which are part of a marketing promotion will no longer need a licence or a permit.

 Lottery permits will continue to be granted by the Gardaí but a new extended notice period of 60 days will apply to these applications.
 The maximum prize limit remains at €5,000 and the cost of the lottery ticket cannot exceed €10.

 The 2019 Act will allow holders of lottery permits to promote the lottery for their own benefit – this is a change from the existing position whereby a lottery permit holder cannot personally profit at all from a lottery.

 Where the lottery is held to raise funds for a charitable organisation, the permit holder can only retain up to 5% of the proceeds.

 (d) Lottery licence

-Lottery licences continue to be granted by the District Court.
-An extended notice period of 60 days before the application goes before the court, will also apply to applications for lottery licences under the 2019 Act.
+Lottery licences continue to be granted by the District Court but the notice period for bringing an application is extended to 60 days.
 The weekly prize limit of €30,000 will be retained, with an additional cap of €360,000 for a once off annual lottery.